runic2121/Mod-Flash-SMP-Setup/README.md

 ~~~
 in your terminal tab you just opened

 5.)
+Choose "install client" and run the program

+6.)
+Right-click and extract the Modpack-wave1.zip file _**into your mods folder**_ that will be found in the [Insert Directory Here]

-Follow Windows instructions from 3.) downward
+7.)
+Follow Windows instructions from 5.) onwards.